-For the 2015 Trustees Report, the assumed ultimate annual rates of mortality reduction by age and cause of death remain the same as those used in the 2014 Trustees Report.
-The assumed ultimate rates of reduction apply for years after 2038 in the projection.
+For the 2016 Trustees Report, the ultimate annual rates of mortality reduction by age and cause of death remain the same as those used in the 2015 Trustees Report.
+The ultimate rates of reduction apply fully for years after 2039 in the projection.

-Under the intermediate assumptions, projected age-sex-adjusted death rates are, in general, slightly higher than the death rates in last year's report due to the addition of final data for 2011 and preliminary Medicare data for 2012.
-By age group, these additional data result in lower projected death rates for the age group under 65 and higher projected death rates for the age group 65 and over.
-This results in an increase (improvement) in the long-range actuarial balance, under the intermediate set of assumptions, of about 0.02 percent of taxable payroll.
+Under the intermediate assumptions, projected age-sex-adjusted death rates are, in general, slightly higher than the death rates in last year's report due to the addition of final data for 2012 (both NCHS and Medicare), NCHS final data for 2013, and preliminary Medicare data for 2013.
+The additional data result in lower projected death rates for the younger age groups (i.e., under age 50), and higher projected death rates for the older age groups (i.e., age 50 and older).